its-mr-glass/Its-mr-glass/README.md

 ---

-> 👋 Hi, I’m Lamar G., a self-taught AI engineer in training, currently deep into an 18-month full-time self-study program that blends the science and engineering of artificial intelligence.
+> 👋 Hi, I’m Glass Knight., a self-taught AI engineer in training, currently deep into an 18-month full-time self-study program that blends the science and engineering of artificial intelligence.

 My curriculum covers Python programming, mathematics, algorithms, deep learning, real-world projects, and AI system deployment.
 I’m focused on building intelligent systems that bridge software and hardware — from training neural networks and programming microcontrollers to deploying scalable, cloud-based architectures.